syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 {% endhighlight %}

-* The `endpointBehaviors` contain all the behaviors for an endpoint.
-You can link each endpoint to the respective behavior only using this name property.
+* The `endpointBehaviors` contains all the behaviors for an endpoint.
+You can link each endpoint to the respective behavior only by using the name property.
 In the following code example, `WebApplication2.wcf.PivotGridServiceAspNetAjaxBehavior` refers to the PivotGridService class under the namespace WebApplication2.wcf in PivotGridService.svc.cs file which is the appropriate behavior for the endpoint.

 {% highlight xml %}